taverianov/cloudlinux-documentation/docs/solo/manager/README.md

 <span class="notranslate">X-Ray</span> affects website performance.
 Our tests show 5-10 % overhead from a website loading time with <span class="notranslate">X-Ray</span> tracing enabled.
 <span class="notranslate">X-Ray</span> allows you to find website performance issues and should not be enabled permanently.
 If your website is very slow, you can enable <span class="notranslate">X-Ray</span> to find the cause and then disable it.

+### My customers [override php versions](https://cloudlinux.zendesk.com/hc/en-us/articles/115004537805-Different-PHP-versions-per-directories-using-mod-lsapi) in different folders and X-Ray does not trace those websites, what should I do?

+You should turn on the [X-Ray serverwide mode](#x-ray-serverwide-mode) which allows X-Ray to trace website regardless of their PHP version.

 #### What should I do if I see the warning "Task is duplicated by URL"?